 Step 2.
 Annually, file a report with the registrar

-Every year, you’ll have to file an annual report with the provincial registrar, either online or by paper.
+Every year, you’ll have to file an annual report with the provincial registrar.
+You can do that on Societies Online.
 This ensures your society stays in good standing.
 You should get an email from the registrar reminding you when to do this, but it’s prudent to mark the anniversary date of incorporation on your calendar (and make sure to buy your corporation something nice, too 😝).